15 Best Things to Do in Canyonlands National Park

 3. Canyonlands Backcountry Tour

-That being said, venturing below the rim is easier for out-of-state visitors than it may initially seem, as these local operators out of Moab can take you to places along White Rim Road that most visitors never take the opportunity to see!
+With all that in mind, I think it’s important to highlight that venturing below the rim of the Island in the Sky is easier for out-of-state visitors than it may initially seem, as there are a variety of local operators out of Moab that can take you to places along White Rim Road—the main backcountry road below the island—that most visitors never get the opportunity to see!

 4. Upheaval Dome Trail